cawka/cs118-spring2017/project-2.md

         # vagrant up client
         # vagrant up server

+    Do not start VM instance manually from VirtualBox GUI, otherwise you may have various problems (connection error, connection timeout, missing packages, etc.)
+    {: class="alert alert-warning"}

   * To establish an SSH session to the created VM, run

     To ssh to the client VM